TonyNeagle/JavaScript-Projects/README.md

 # JavaScript-Projects
-Learning JavaScript
-This repository is for the purpose of storing coding projects that utilize JavaScript during my learning.
+Here are some small projects i made using JavaScript during my learning.

+Projects

+Pizza Menu
+This project allows a user to select different sizes of Pizza and add toppings of their choice, showing what is ordered and calculate totals.